 Command Context Action Detail No firers are to place any Firers from the detail called are to move A/B/C/D equipment on the firing point onto the firing point with all the equipment Dress until called forward by the and ammunition they need for the stage.
 Forward RO, this order will only be They may test and adjust their position. given when down range is clear of all personnel.
 Load This order is given before a Firers are to ensure that a rifle with a stage starts and may include conventional or spring assisted bolt has the an instruction to only load a action forward and safety catch applied certain number of rounds. before applying a charged magazine containing the prescribed number of rounds required by the match conditions.
 On a Historic Enfield, the bolt may be open if filling the magazine with a charger clip or singly through the open action.
 Make This order is given after a Firers are to ensure that their rifle is pointing Ready 'Load' immediately before a down range at the stop butt before stage starts if no forward chambering a round by operating the bolt.
-If movement is required. the safety catch can be applied before the bolt is closed then it should be, if that is not possible the safety catch is to be applied Watch and This and an is given when finance immediately after closing the bolt.
-Shoot This order is given when firers Firers may disengage the safety catch and commence firing when their target appears.
-Shoot are in the appropriate firing position before the targets commence innig when their target appears. - Watch Out appear.
-This order is given when firers On appearance of the targets firers move to waten out must move to the appropriate the appropriate firing position take aim on firing position after the their target and only then disengage the targets appear and release safety catch before commencing firing. safety catches before firing.
-Unload This order is normally given at On command of the CRO/RO firers are to the end of a stage but may be apply safety catches and whilst keeping rifles ordered at any time by the RO pointed down range at the backstop remove as required. the magazine and open the bolt.
-Firers then check the chamber is clear and confirm it is clear with a SS.
+If movement is required. the safety catch can be applied before the bolt is closed then it should be, if that is not possible the safety catch is to be applied immediately after closing the bolt.
+Watch and This order is given when firers Firers may disengage the safety catch and Shoot are in the appropriate firing commence firing when their target appears. position before the targets appear.
+Watch Out This order is given when firers On appearance of the targets firers move to must move to the appropriate the appropriate firing position take aim on firing position after the their target and only then disengage the targets appear and release safety catch before commencing firing.
+Unload safety catches before firing.
+This order is normally given at On command of the CRO/RO firers are to Ullivau the end of a stage but may be apply safety catches and whilst keeping rifles ordered at any time by the RO pointed down range at the backstop remove as required. the magazine and open the bolt.
+Firers then as required. check the chamber is clear and confirm it is clear with a SS.
 A breech flag or magazine block is then to be inserted before leaving the firing line.
 Alternatively, the bolt can be removed or the rifle cased before leaving the firing line.
+L mmg mic.